Andy King (footballer, born 1988): OH Leuven

 On 5 January 2021, King signed for Belgian First Division A side OH Leuven on a deal until the end of the season.
 However, the deal was unsuccessful as he only made one appearance for the club.

 Bristol City

 On 2 July 2021, King signed for Championship club Bristol City on a one-year deal.
 He scored his first goal for the club in a 2–1 loss at Middlesbrough on 14 August 2021.
 His time at Ashton Gate was much more fruitful as he went on to play 64 times for the Robins in his three years at the club, including 55 league appearances.

 On 30 June 2022, King became a player-coach with the club.
 On 3 May 2024, King announced that he would retire from football after the final game of the 2023–24 season.

+Coaching career

+Leicester City

+King returned to Leicester City on 6 December 2024 as the Under-18s assistant coach.
+He was quickly promoted to the first-team coaching staff on 19 February 2025 to act as a bridge between the Academy and senior side when Ruud van Nistelrooy was manager of the team during the 2024–25 season.

+Van Nistelrooy left City by mutual consent on 27 June 2025, following the club's relegation from the Premier League, and King became temporary manager taking charge in three pre-season games.

+Leicester City appointed Martí Cifuentes as the new First Team manager on 15 July 2025, just before the new EFL Championship season and King returned to his role as First Team coach.

+On 25 January 2026, Cifuentes was fired as City fell to 14th in the Championship.
+That led to King being appointed as the interim head coach.